SingleR-inc/singlepp/README.md

   Only the rank of the expression values are used by **singlepp**, so one could apply any transformation that preserves the ranks.
 - A vector of length equal to the number of columns of the matrix, containing the label for each reference profile.
   These labels should be integers from `[0, N)` where `N` is the number of unique labels.
-- A vector of vector of integer vectors, containing the ranked marker genes from pairwise comparisons between labels.
+- A vector of vector of integer vectors, containing the chosen marker genes from pairwise comparisons between labels.
   Say that `y` is this object, then `y[i][j][k]` should contain the `k`-th best marker gene that is upregulated in label `i` compared to label `j`.
   Marker genes should be reported as row indices of the expression matrix.